Lesson video

 Well done.

-We're looking for a pivotal moment here that means a significant moment that Floella experiences high emotions.
+We're looking for a pivotal moment here, that means a significant moment that Floella experiences high emotions.

-She cries hysterically."
-The word hysterically is an adverb.
+She cries 'hysterically'."
+The word "hysterically" is an adverb, it means with wildly uncontrolled emotion.

-Turning points typically bring about a major change in the story, whether it's a positive or negative shift.
+Turning points typically bring about a major change in the story, whether it's a positive or a negative shift.

-Readers can identify character's emotions by paying particular attention to how the character acts, thinks and speaks in a story.
+Readers can identify a character's emotions by paying particular attention to how the character acts, thinks and speaks in a story.

-By noting a character's actions, thoughts, words, and how they handle challenges, we can figure out their intentions and perhaps infer their inner emotions.
+By noting a character's actions, thoughts, words and how they handle challenges, we can figure out their intentions and perhaps infer their inner emotions.

 Here's our next check for understanding.

+True or false?
 Turning points can only affect the narrative in a negative way.

 Is that true or false?
 Pause the video now whilst you decide.